LSLarose/player-test-assignment-answer/README.md

 This will start a server on your machine accessible at https://127.0.0.1:9001.
 It will then answer normally to the documented API Calls

+# Disclaimer
+I make no claim of following the golang's best practices, nor do I expect any of my implementations to be bug-free and secure.
+I am no security expert, nor am I a golang expert: indeed, I've learnt most of the golang basics while doing this project